KAPELA ETHNO-VILLAGE - CROATIA

 current comforts one expects of a modern escape vacation.

-Guests and visitors at the Stara Kapela ethonograpic village enjoy the hospitality of the local hosts in traditional costumes surrounded by nature and participate in village ancient customs of harvest feasts, corn picking, making brandy and jam.
-Take part in the blessing of the wine, try your hand at brick making in the kiln, or take a ride in original horse drawn carriages or sledges.
+Guests and visitors at the Stara Kapela ethonograpic village enjoy the hospitality of the local hosts in traditional costumes surrounded by nature and participate in the village's ancient customs of harvest feasts, corn picking, and the making of brandy and jam.
+Take part in the blessing of the wine, try your hand at brick-making in the kiln, or take a ride in original horse drawn carriages or sledges.
 The hills around the village are marked with nature trails for hiking and cycling with signs noting the 120 plant varieties, 80 species of birds and 60 kinds of mushrooms natural to the area.
-The area’s history as a military frontier is recalled by recreated lookout platforms called Cardaks, now more for scenery views than guarding against marauding Turks.
-Hunting in the game rich hills can also be arranged.
+The area’s history as a military frontier is recalled by recreated lookout platforms called Cardaks, now used more for scenery views than guarding against marauding Turks.
+Hunting in the game rich woodland hills can also be arranged.

 Find best hotel and travel deals in Croatia on TripAdvisor